UNIFORM

 the law.

-to the Office of Child Support Enforcement (OCSE), tribes are not required to
+According to the federal Office of Child Support Enforcement (OCSE), tribes are

-adopt UIFSA as the states are required.
-However, the Federal Full Faith and
+not required to adopt UIFSA as the states are required.
+However, the Federal

-Credit for Child Support Orders Act (FFCCSOA) requires both tribes and states
+Full Faith and Credit for Child Support Orders Act (FFCCSOA) requires both

-to enforce valid child support orders, which means all income withholding
+tribes and states to enforce valid child support orders, which means all income

-orders must be referred directly to the appropriate Tribal IV-D agency as
+withholding orders must be referred directly to the appropriate Tribal IV-D

 1.